lala-sudo/SCORE_LOW_HIGH_CAPSADSTR_INTENSITY/README.md

 3. Data Analysis: Create the correlation matrix for each subset (when filter data is applied) and manually conduct Fisher Test using Statistica.  ⚠️ The correlation matrix and Fisher Test shared in our work are created manually from all the datasets, without filtering by controls or patients.
 4. Create Cross Validation folds: Split data into different folds.
 5. Train Machine Learning Models: Find the best model and hyperparameters, combing grid search and cross-validation.
-6. Plot figures and Save Final Results: Create model explainability and residual figures.
+6. Plot figures and Save Final Results: Create model Explainability AI and residual figures.

 ## ⛳️ Project Structure: